 Bi Pride parade in West Hollywood

-Even though bisexuals comprise the largest identity in the LGBTQ+ community, the group is greatly underrepresented in academic research regarding mental health and mood disorders.
-However, research that does exist shows that bisexual men and women are more likely to experience mood and anxiety disorders at higher rates than gay and straight people.
+Even though bi and pan people comprise the largest identity in the LGBTQ+ community, the group is greatly underrepresented in academic research regarding mental health and mood disorders.
+However, research that does exist shows that bisexual+ men and women are more likely to experience mood and anxiety disorders at higher rates than gay and straight people.

 According to a 2020 report from the American Psychiatric Association, lifetime rates of mood disorders like depression affect: